tprodanov/parascopy/docs/cn_output.md

 Copy number profiles
 --------------------

-Aggregate copy number (agCN) and paralog-specific copy number (psCN) are written in `res.samples.bed.gz` file.
+Aggregate copy number (agCN) and paralog-specific copy number (psCN) are written in the `res.samples.bed.gz` file.
 The file is sorted by genomic position and compatable with a BED file format, you can read it using `zcat <filename>` or extract entries using `tabix <filename> chr:start-end`.